adrielepinto/ab_testing/README.md

 1. Is the conversion of the new page really better than the old one?

-    The new page is 2.85% better thna old one.
+    The new page is 2.85% better than  old one.

  2. What potential sales figures can the new page bring?